MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/deploy-dpm-protection-agent.md

     -   To add multiple computers by using a text file, select the **Add From File** button, and in the **Add From File** dialog box, type the location of the text file or select **Browse** to navigate to its location.

 4. On the **Enter Credentials** page, type the username and password for a domain account that is a member of the local Administrators group on all selected computers.
-In the **Domain** box, accept or type the domain name of the user account that you are using to install the protection agent on the target computer.
+In the **Domain** box, accept or type the domain name of the user account that you're using to install the protection agent on the target computer.
 This account may belong to the domain that the DPM server is located in or to a trusted domain.
-If you are installing a protection agent on a computer across a trusted domain, enter your current domain user credentials.
+If you're installing a protection agent on a computer across a trusted domain, enter your current domain user credentials.
 You can be a member of any trusted domain, and you must be a member of the local Administrators group on all selected computers that you want to protect.

 5. On the **Summary** page, select **Attach**.